Toutouwai/ImageHotspots/README.md

 ## Usage in Page Edit

-When an image has been uploaded to the image field, the Repeater field will display a preview of the image at the top of the field.
+When an image has been saved to the image field, the Repeater field will display a preview of the image at the top of the field.

 Click "Add New" to create a new hotspot.
 The hotspot appears at the top left of the image initially and can be moved by clicking and dragging it to the desired location on the image.
 The X/Y coordinates of the hotspot will be automatically updated as the hotspot is moved.
 For precise adjustments you can modify the X/Y coordinates directly and the hotspot position will be updated.